George, Leonard lead Clippers' 125-98 rout of Hornets - WHIZ News

 Hornets: Terry Rozier hit the 300th 3-pointer of his brief career in Charlotte, becoming the fastest player in Hornets history to reach the mark by doing it in just 102 games.
 He missed the final 15 minutes with a bruise on his left hip. … Bridges was drafted by the Clippers in 2018 and quickly traded to Charlotte. … P.J.
 Washington sprained his right ankle in the first half, but played extensively in the second half.

-Clippers: Patrick Beverley missed his fourth straight game with right knee soreness, and Serge Ibaka sat out his third straight with lower back tightness. … Leonard has played in five straight games out of the All-Star break after missing eight games earlier in the season due to injuries. … Luke Kennard, the Clippers’ $64 million guard, didn’t play until garbage time after sitting out the last two games.
+Clippers: Patrick Beverley missed his fourth straight game with right knee soreness, and Serge Ibaka sat out his third straight with lower back tightness. … LA was perfect at the free throw line for the third time this season and the 26th time in franchise history. … Luke Kennard, the Clippers’ $64 million guard, didn’t play until garbage time after sitting out the last two games.

 UP NEXT